DIGITIZE Story Gathering Workshop

 Meet the 2024 instructor:

 Troy Landrum Jr. is a native of Indianapolis, IN and has lived in Seattle, WA for 10 years.
 His passion for reading and writing bloomed as he navigated a path of self-rediscovery through identity, faith, culture and his family’s migration stories from Jim Crow South to the Midwest.
 These intersections are at the helm of his human experience and literature process as a Black artist and oral historian.
-Troy graduated with a Masters in Fine Arts at the University of Washington Bothell and is currently a free lance storytelling consultant, a freelance journalist for the South Seattle Emerald, and a Novelist.
-His novel In Progress explores the question of “Home” through the Historical American time period of The Great Migration.
+Troy graduated with a Masters in Fine Arts at the University of Washington Bothell and is currently a free lance storytelling consultant, a freelance journalist for the South Seattle Emerald, and a novelist.
+His novel In Progress explores the question of “Home” through the Historical American time period of the Great Migration.
 A period in American history where millions of African American people moved from the South to Northern and Midwestern cities.
 He dedicates his work to the brilliance of African American History and the brilliance of his family history through the work of literature and preservation.
 He is very excited to join the EchoX team and share in the magic that they have created through the Story Gathering series.

 Questions, comments, or concerns?
 Email info@echox.org and a member of our team will get back to you shortly.
 Interested in our youth opportunities?
 Check out our Instagram page for the latest announcements and updates.